jdoleary/Spellmasons/docs/TasksCurrent.md

     - "poolshot" for pickups?
     - blood trails
         - Maybe do multiple small radius lines to simulate smear and they have a chance to dissapear
+        - Make blood at base of unit, not center
+        - Don't draw blood over liquid
 ## This weeks goals:
 - Milestone 5 | **Movement & Spell Quantity** | Due Aug 11
 - Milestone 4 | **Perfect Prediction Attacks** | Due Aug 8